 Following the discovery of gold in 1900 at Mount William in the Grampians, Willaura Station was a disembarkation point for many diggers, and the station buildings are considered to be of local heritage significance.

-Once the refurbishment is complete, the building will provide a meeting place and resources for local residents, giving them much needed spaces to get together.
+The building provides a meeting place and resources for local residents, giving them much needed spaces to get together.

-Works include structural repairs to the floor and walls, restoration of heritage features and works to make the buildings more useable and accessible.
+They included structural repairs to the floor and walls, restoration of heritage features, and works to make the buildings more useable and accessible.